-Nowadays, tutorial and how to videos of all kinds have become increasingly popular with diverse audiences.
-If you content caters to an under-serviced niche who is willing to pay for access, this can be a viable way to generate revenue from your stream.
+Nowadays, tutorials and how-to videos of all kinds have become increasingly popular with diverse audiences.
+If your content caters to an under-serviced niche who is willing to pay for access, this can be a viable way to generate revenue from your stream.
 Furthermore, pay-per-view video hosting for tutorials and how-to’s can be a very fun, creative, and lucrative activity when executed well.

 Recognizing the Competition

 With popular websites (e.g., YouTube and DailyMotion) where viewers don’t have to pay to watch the content, it becomes important to separate yourself by providing unique content.
-The reason we bring up tutorial videos and “how to” videos is because they have niche viewerships you can tap into.
+The reason we bring up tutorial videos and “how-to” videos is that they have niche viewerships you can tap into.

-There are a couple of things to note when making tutorial and “how to” videos.
+There are a couple of things to note when making a tutorial and “how-to” videos.
 First, pick a topic or fact about which you think a lot of people would want to know, and preferably a new or creative approach to this topic that will set you apart.
-If you’re struggling to find an in to a unique niche, try tweaking a video topic that does exist.
+If you’re struggling to find an into a unique niche, try tweaking a video topic that does exist.
 For example, make the approach to it broader, or instead focus on a specific aspect in more detail.

-Promoting of your newly finished tutorial videos is a vital–and often poorly executed–aspectof the process.
+Promoting of your newly finished tutorial videos is vital–and often poorly executed–aspect of the process.
 First, use any sort of sharing techniques to promote your video.
 Social media and blogging are obvious but important aspects of boosting viewership.